NaodDejene/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-sign in to the Azure portal.
+Sign in to the Azure portal.
 In the seach type "virtual machine" and select it and then click "create" > "Azure virtual machine" </p>
 <br />

 <p>